Baltimore's Marching Ravens: The interregnum

+Baltimore Ravens

 When the Cleveland Browns announced their planned move to Baltimore, the band wondered if the team had any plans for them.
-On an episode of a local talk show hosted by Kwesi Mfume that featured David Modell and Johnny Unitas, the host introduced Ziemann to a huge round of applause.
-Ziemann then asked Modell if the band could become the Ravens' official band, to which Modell smiled and said, "I thought you already were," as the crowd roared its approval again.
-(In The Band That Wouldn't Die, Modell said that there was "no question" about the band affiliating with the Ravens.
-Modell had always wanted a team band, and he believed that that such a well-regarded band had stood ready to fill that role for over a decade was a "dream come true".)
+On an episode of a local talk show hosted by Kwesi Mfume that featured David Modell and Johnny Unitas, the host introduced Ziemann, who was in the audience, to a huge round of applause.
+Ziemann then asked Modell if the band could become the Ravens' official band, to which Modell smiled and said, "I thought you already were," as the audience roared its approval again.

+In the documentary film The Band That Wouldn't Die, Modell stated that there was "no question" about the band affiliating with the Ravens.
+Modell had always wanted a team band, and he believed that that such a well-regarded band had stood ready to fill that role for over a decade was a "dream come true".

 For the Ravens' first two seasons, the band retained its name as The Baltimore Colts Marching Band, allowing the band to give what David Modell called a "2-year bow".
 At the start of the 1998 season, it assumed its current name, The Marching Ravens, coinciding with the opening of what is now M&T Bank Stadium in 1998, as well as the Indianapolis Colts making their first visit to Baltimore since their relocation.

 For Ravens' home games the band performs a short concert on Eutaw Street and then marches from Oriole Park at Camden Yards down Ravens Walk into M&T Bank Stadium playing the Baltimore Ravens' fight song and other tunes.
 Before the game the band performs a pre-game field show and stays on the field for the playing of the national anthem.
 The band also marches a halftime show during most home games.

+The Fight Song

+The band regularly played a fight song called "The Baltimore Colts," written in 1947 by Jo Lombardi, musical director of the Hippodrome Theatre, and Benjamin Klasmer, assistant director."
+The singalong lyrics were as follows: